 The picture for how the coronavirus pandemic will unfold over the coming months is unknown, but everyone remains hopeful that things will be better in the future.

 What if I do decide to cancel?

 You may want to put your wedding completely on hold until things are much clearer.
 If you cancel a church wedding, the ceremony legal fees are fully refundable.

-This prayer may be helpful as you re-think your wedding plans:
+This prayer may be helpful as you think about your wedding plans:

 Surround us this day with your presence;

 Be with us in our disappointments and in our joys,

-Help us to be wise as we re-think our wedding plans.
+Help us to be wise as we think about our wedding plans.

 Sustain us in our love for one another,